 Our Residents’ Impact

-In recent years our residents’ advocacy has helped to pass legislation at the state and national level promoting public health in areas of firearm injury prevention, tobacco regulation, and prescription drug pricing as well as adoption of public health measures during the COVID-19 pandemic and increasing access to addiction treatment services.
+In recent years our residents’ advocacy has helped to pass legislation at the state and national level promoting public health in areas of health care access reform, firearm injury prevention, climate change harm mitigation, tobacco regulation, and prescription drug pricing as well as adoption of public health measures during the COVID-19 pandemic and increasing access to addiction treatment services.
 Resident advocacy has also promoted physician mental health, including advocating for revisions to the Oregon Medical Board’s medical license application that eliminated stigmatizing language about mental illness on the state license application.
-They’ve promoted COVID vaccines for the sake of public health.
+They’ve promoted COVID vaccines in local newspapers and local TV news for the sake of public health.
 And they’ve published advocacy pieces on climate change and its impact on vulnerable populations.

-Noon Report is held Monday and Friday at both OHSU and the VAMC and lasts 45 minutes.
-The discussions are directed by the medical chief residents at both the University and the VAMC with additional insight by various faculty members.
+Noon report is held Monday and Friday at both the University and VA Hospital and lasts 1 hour.
+Both noon reports are led by our chief residents with additional insight provided by various faculty members.
 Residents, fellows and faculty participate in the discussion of a single patient chosen and presented by a designated resident.
 The discussions focus on the diagnostic and management issues, with an emphasis on clinical reasoning, problem solving, and formulation of clinical questions to be answered from the literature.

-On Friday, we have a distinct intern report conference that has a curriculum which follows the progressive development of an intern.
+On Friday, we also have a distinct and separate Intern Report Conference which has a curriculum that follows the progressive development of an intern.
 This curriculum focuses on everything from physical exam development to diagnostic reasoning and special case conferences to highlight key core concepts one should know in the intern year.

 In addition to the core curriculum, the noon conference series includes additional content such as a monthly interactive EKG conference, clinical problem solving challenges, Fireside chats with the Program Director, fellowship advice and much more.